alturiak/nio-smith/README.md

 #### `plugin.py`

-The class used by all plugins, providing the following methods:
+The class used by all plugins, providing the following methods.
+See `sampleplugin.py` for examples.
 - `add_command`: define
     - a command word,
     - the method called when the command is encountered,